ifaris25/KAUST-Project/README.md

 # Real-time Video-to-Text Summarization

 This project turns **live or recorded video into concise summaries** using object detection, image captioning, and language models.
-It was developed at **King Abdullah University of Science and Technology (KAUST)**.
+It was developed at **King Abdullah University of Science and Technology (KAUST), as part of KAUST Academy AI Summer project 2025**.

 ---